Qawsun: Downfall and death

 Despite the wealth Qawsun distributed among his supporters, Emir Aydughmish, his chief associate in managing the state, and the emirs al-Malik and Barsbugha, feared the potential heavy-handedness they would encounter should Qawsun assume the sultanate, which he seemed poised to do.
 They conspired to topple him, defecting from his camp in Cairo with large numbers of Royal Mamluks.
 They also conspired with Qawsun's chief personal assistant to hide his horses to prevent their use in battle.
 In late December 1341, the emirs launched an uprising against Qawsun.
 Cairene mobs formed demanding Qawsun's ouster and Qawsun's personal mamluks were attacked.
 Besieged in his citadel with little support, Qawsun and his last major loyalist, Altunbugha, submitted to the rebels.
 They were imprisoned in Alexandria.
 On 21 January 1342, Ahmad was proclaimed sultan in Cairo.
 The new sultan arrived in Cairo in March, and a few weeks thereafter he ordered the properties of Qawsun confiscated by the state.
 In April, Qawsun and Altunbugha were killed in prison, although it is not clear if their deaths were ordered by Ahmad.
+Qawsun's body was returned to Cairo for burial in his funerary complex.